openownership/openownership.beta/_visualisation/core/unknowns.md

 **We may know that Parties exist, but *lack detail* about them.** For instance:

 * We may know that an intermediary exists in between two Entities, but have no information about it
-* We may know that an Entity must be owned by a Person, but not know whom
+* We may know that an Entity is owned by a Person, but not know whom
 * A Person may be anonymous
   * For legitimate reasons
   * Due to non-disclosure or missing data